- Minnesota Protective Order Laws

 Support increasing state funding to provide quality early childhood education taught by licensed professionals for low-income and low-middle income families across the state.
 Support page 13

 Support requiring life skills curriculum for middle and high school students including 1) how to interact with children from birth through early childhood to enhance their development, 2) children’s developmental stages, and 3) interpersonal communication in setting family goals and resolving conflicts.
-Support

 Tell your friends about the importance of CASA guardians ad-Litem as a voice for abused and neglected children in the Child Protection System (and how rewarding this volunteer experience is for those who participate)

-trauma informed mental health services,
+trauma informed policing, child welfare, education and mental health services,

-quality day care
+crisis nurseries and quality day care

 attention to child protection systems,